100 Notable alumni of

 -

 Dinah Maria Craik was an English novelist and poet.
-She is best remembered for her novel, John Halifax, Gentleman, which presents the mid-Victorian ideals of English middle-class life.
+She wrote the novel, John Halifax, Gentleman, which presents the mid-Victorian ideals of English middle-class life.

 -